wsadza/metal/README.md

 > [!NOTE]
 > - This project acts as a glue, integrating multiple solutions and patterns.
-> - Online Game Streaming Platform.
+> - Online Gaming Streaming Platform.

 # Metal